kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

      // object tracked by a quota but expressed using ScopeSelectorOperator in combination
      // with possible values.
      ScopeSelector *ScopeSelector
-+    // AllowedClasses specifies the list of allowed classes for each class-based resource
++    // AllowedClasses specifies the list of allowed classes for each QoS-class resource
 +    AllowedClasses map[ClassResourceName]ResourceClassList
 }

-+// ResourceClassList is a list of classes of a specific type of class-based resource.
++// ResourceClassList is a list of classes of a specific type of QoS-class resource.
 +type ResourceClassList []string
 ```
 ## Proposal